HaxeFoundation/haxe-evolution/proposals/0000-typed-metadata.md

 # Introduction

-A typing system for Haxe metadata to validate a its arguments and optionally provide compile-time transformations.
+A typing system for Haxe metadata that can validate its arguments and optionally provide compile-time transformations.

 ```haxe
 // -----------------------